The theory of closed 1-forms, levels of quasiperiodic functions and transport phenomena in electron systems: The chaotic trajectories and the conductivity behavior in strong magnetic fields.

 It is easy to see that, because the carriers of chaotic trajectories necessarily contain saddle singular points, on each of the Dynnikov chaotic trajectories we have sections that are arbitrarily close to other parts of the trajectory (or sections of other trajectories) separated by segments of trajectories of different lengths.
 For a given value of the magnetic field, we can introduce the characteristic length $\, l^{(1)}_{B} \, $ of the trajectory in the $\, {\bf p}$ - space that separates two sections that approach at the distance $\, \leq \delta p (B) \, $ to other sections of the trajectory ($l^{(1)}_{B} \, $ decreases with the growth of $\, B $).
 At the same time, we can introduce the characteristic length $\, l^{(2)}_{B} \, $ passed by the electron along a trajectory in the $\, {\bf p}$ - space between two acts of scattering by impurities ($l^{(2)}_{B} \, \sim \, B \tau $).
 It is easy to see that the intraband magnetic breakdown has small effect on the quasiclassical regimes of conductivity that we describe, if we have the condition $\, l^{(1)}_{B} \, \gg \, l^{(2)}_{B} \, $.
 At the same time, under the condition $\, l^{(1)}_{B} \, \leq \, l^{(2)}_{B} \, $ the magnetic breakdown should have a significant effect on the conductivity behavior.
 We note that the quantities $\, l^{(1)}_{B} \, $ and $\, l^{(2)}_{B} \, $ depend on features of the electron spectrum and should be evaluated separately in each specific case.
 It is not difficult to see here that for a rough estimate of the effect of the magnetic breakdown on the regimes described by us it is possible to use the change of the time $\, \tau \, $ to the effective electron mean free time $\, \tau_{eff}(B) \, $, using the formula

 where $\, \tau_{(1)}(B) \, \sim \, l^{(1)}_{B} / B \, $ plays the role of the characteristic time of the electron motion over the length $\,\, \simeq l^{(1)}_{B} \, $ along the trajectory.
-It is also easy to see that such a change in the mean free time leads to a faster decreasing of the quantities $\, \sigma^{xx} (B) $, $\, \sigma^{yy} (B) \, $ and $\, s^{xy} (B) \, $ with increasing magnetic field.
-We note here that there is also a sufficiently large number of more complicated quantum corrections to the conductivity, but they play a much smaller role in our situation.
+We note here that there is also a sufficiently large number of more complicated quantum corrections to the conductivity, but they play smaller role in our situation.